simon-anders/covid_trend/page.md

 This chart helps understand how dramatic exponential growth can be:

 - The diagonal gray lines indicate exponential growth with a **10-fold increase every week**.
+- Click on country names to see their traces
 - Observe that the gray lines match quite closely the trend for many countries.
 - Use the gray lines as guide to look ahead for a few days: Where is your country heading?
 When will it be where Italy is now?

 - Move your mouse over the coloured lines to read of indidual values.

-- Double-click on a country name to see only that trace.

 <p style="margin-bottom:50px;"></p>